Access control lists (ACLs) in Azure Data Lake Storage Gen2

 Azure Data Lake Storage Gen2 implements an access control model that supports both Azure role-based access control (Azure RBAC) and POSIX-like access control lists (ACLs).
 This article describes access control lists in Data Lake Storage Gen2.
 To learn about how to incorporate Azure RBAC together with ACLs, and how system evaluates them to make authorization decisions, see Access control model in Azure Data Lake Storage Gen2.

 You can associate a security principal with an access level for files and directories.
-These associations are captured in an access control list (ACL).
+Each association is captured as an entry in an access control list (ACL).
 Each file and directory in your storage account has an access control list.
 When a security principal attempts an operation on a file or directory, An ACL check determines whether that security principal (user, group, service principal, or managed identity) has the correct permission level to perform the operation.

 ACLs apply only to security principals in the same tenant, and they don't apply to users who use Shared Key or shared access signature (SAS) token authentication.
 That's because no identity is associated with the caller and therefore security principal permission-based authorization cannot be performed.